BlueM2ST/Kiripie/README.md

 - Sprite positioning, fade-in, and crossfade
 - Background fade and crossfade
 - Time-based dialogue text animation (to be replaced for v1.0)
-- Basic tag-based GUI scripting
+- Basic tag-based GUI scripting (removed in 0.6.2, to add again later)
 - Script jump and jump location tags
 - Support for background music, sound effects, voice, and ambient sounds
 - Basic localization support (will continue to be improved for v1.0)
-- Basic GUI-creation tag system
+- Basic script debugger

 # Proposed features for version 2.0